 - 1/4 cup (60ml) milk (I like to use unsweetened almond milk)

 - 1 large egg (or 2 egg whites)

 - 1 teaspoon baking powder

-- 1 cup (200 grams) granulated sugar (see note above in post about substitutions)
+- 1 cup (200g) granulated sugar or coconut sugar (see note above in post about substitutions)

 - Preheat oven to 350F.
 Spray a 8×8 inch pan with non-stick cooking spray.
 Set aside.